Guestpost By Kathy Mar Mateo

 She added that on a fine day, families, workers, students, vendors, tourists – basically a diverse group of people gather as one community along the Dipolog Sunset Boulevard to enjoy the scenery.

-Currently, the local government is working on the extension of the boulevard to further boost their tourism profile.
+Currently, the local government is working on the extension of the boulevard to further boost its tourism profile.

 “Sites like the Linabo Peak and the Dipolog Sunset Boulevard are just among the many well-maintained eco-tourism sites in Dipolog that have been attracting tourists to the city,” said Bilog.